 When acquiring property with someone else, the question of ownership structure arises.
 Co-ownership offers a way to share ownership rights and responsibilities, but different types have varying benefits and drawbacks.
 This article dives into two popular choices: Joint with Rights of Survivorship (JTRS) and Tenants by Entirety (TBE).
 While both ensure automatic inheritance by the remaining owner(s) upon death, they differ in who can utilize them, how easily ownership can be changed, and how well they shield assets from creditors.
 Let’s explore these distinctions to empower you with the knowledge to choose the optimal option for your specific needs.
+If you are a federal employee or retiree, you could also consult with a financial advisor for federal employees to better understand how each option fits into your overall plan.

 Tenancy by the entirety (TBE) is a unique form of property ownership available exclusively to married couples in most states.
 It creates a single legal entity out of the spouses, granting them equal and undivided ownership of the property.
 This means they don’t own 50% each, but rather both own 100% at the same time.